dfcastellanos/MEPLS/doc/tutorial/step4.md

    // you can check https://github.com/FlorianRappl/CmdParser for a further documentation of cli::Parser
 ```

-Now we create a `Parameters` struct, introduced at the beginning of this section.
-We use a `try`
+Now we create a the `Parameters` struct.
+We use a `try` block to catch the exception thrown if
-block to catch the exception thrown if the input file does not exist.
+the input file does not exist.
 If this is the case, a new
 parameters file with that name is generated, and the program ends.
+This generated file will be
+used as a template that we will modify to set the values that we want.

 ```cpp
    // Create the parameters object